 Managers who don’t ask often feel guilty.
 If this is you, replace your guilt with solutions.
 Find ways to improve wages and ease workloads by obtaining new resources or managing those you have better, such as time.

 Besides replacing guilt with solutions, formulate ideas to reward giving.
-For instance, the Girls Scouts of Metro Atlanta brilliantly invites their staff to join their $1,000 a year giving circle.
+For instance, the Girls Scouts of Greater Atlanta brilliantly invites their staff to join their $1,000 a year giving circle.
 Membership in the circle generates privileges!
 For instance, circle members don’t work at fundraising events.
 They attend as guests.
 (This also encourages more giving among non-staff donors.
 They love mixing with staff to learn “insider” stories.)